Brazil's president accuses Israel of committing genocide in Gaza, doubling down after earlier uproar | Law-Order

 Brazil's president accuses Israel of committing genocide in Gaza, doubling down after earlier uproar

-Brazil's president alleged Saturday that Israel is committing genocide against Palestinians, doubling down on harsh rhetoric after stirring controversy a week earlier by comparing Israel's military offensive in Gaza to the Nazi Holocaust.
+Brazil's president alleged Saturday that Israel is committing genocide against Palestinians, doubling down on harsh rhetoric after stirring controversy a week ago by comparing Israel's military offensive in Gaza to the Nazi Holocaust.

-Israel has vehemently pushed back against genocide claims, saying its war is targeting the militant group Hamas, not the Palestinian people.
+Israel has vehemently pushed back against genocide claims made at the UN's top court and elsewhere, saying its war targets the militant group Hamas, not the Palestinian people.
 It has held Hamas responsible for civilian deaths, arguing that the group operates from civilian areas.

+An Israeli delegation returned from a meeting in Paris with negotiators from the United States, Egypt and Qatar to try to reach a deal on pausing the fighting, an Israeli official said.
+The delegation was expected to meet with high-ranking Cabinet members on Saturday, the official said on condition of anonymity because of the sensitivity of the matter.
+Egypt and Qatar are mediators between Israel and Hamas.

 The Health Ministry in Hamas-ruled Gaza said Saturday that the bodies of 92 Palestinians killed in Israeli bombardments were brought to hospitals over the past 24 hours, raising the overall toll in nearly five months of war to 29,606.
 The total number of wounded rose to nearly 70,000.

-The ministry's death toll does not distinguish between civilians and combatants, but it has said two-thirds of those killed were children and women.
-Israel says its troops have killed more than 10,000 Hamas fighters, but has not provided details.
+The ministry's death toll doesn't distinguish between civilians and combatants, but it has said two-thirds of those killed were children and women.
+Israel says its troops have killed more than 10,000 Hamas fighters, but hasn't provided details.

-WIDENING HUMANITARIAN CRISIS Israel declared war after the deadly October 7 Hamas attack on southern Israel in which militants killed about 1,200 people and took some 250 hostages.
-More than 100 hostages remain in captivity in Gaza.

-The steadily rising civilian death toll and a worsening humanitarian crisis in Gaza have amplified calls for a cease-fire.
-Hunger and infectious diseases are spreading and some 80 per cent of Gaza's 2.3 million people have been displaced, with about 1.4 million crowded into the southern city of Rafah on the border with Egypt.
+An Israeli airstrike hit a house in Gaza's southernmost city of Rafah, killing at least eight people. including four women and a child, health authorities said.
+An Associated Press journalist saw the bodies at Abu Youssef al-Najjar hospital.

-"What the Israeli government is doing is not war, it is genocide," he wrote Saturday.
+"What the Israeli government is doing is not war, it is genocide," he wrote on X, formerly Twitter.
 "Children and women are being murdered."
 In response to Lula's initial comments, Israel declared him a persona non grata, summoned Brazil's ambassador and demanded an apology.
-In retaliation, Lula recalled Brazil's ambassador to Israel for consultations.
+Lula then recalled Brazil's ambassador to Israel for consultations.

-Last month, South Africa filed a complaint with the International Court of Justice, accusing Israel of genocide against Palestinians.
-The court issued a preliminary order in the landmark case two weeks later, ordering Israel to do all it can to prevent death, destruction and any acts of genocide in Gaza.
+Last month, South Africa filed a landmark case with the International Court of Justice, accusing Israel of genocide against Palestinians.
+The court issued a preliminary order two weeks later, ordering Israel to do all it can to prevent death, destruction and any acts of genocide in Gaza.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)